 The operations of the Company are limited to one segment viz.
-Hotel business, which as per Ind AS - 108 "Operating Segments" is considered the only reportable segment.
+Pet food products, which as per Ind AS - 108 "Operating Segments" is considered the only reportable segment.

 B. Geographic Segment

 The Company operates only in one Country and does not have any separate identifiable geographic segment.